pdfblah.com

 1. Open pdfblah.com and drop in your PDF.

-3. Pick a format such as Page {n} of {total}, and a position (bottom-centre or bottom-right).
+3. Pick a format such as Page {n} of {total}, and a position (bottom-center or bottom-right).

 4. Download.